 The butterfly effect, in fact, warns us against tampering with the delicate balance of nature.
 What we consider minor adjustments, actually have very far-reaching consequences.

 As I sat on my desk, typing in earnest, a butterfly kept distracting me.
 It was caught in the study and could not find its way out.
-Not a sound did it make – patiently waiting for me to realize that I should open the window and let it go.
+Not a sound did it make – patiently waiting for me to realise that I should open the window and let it go.
 Did I set it free or was it reminding me to break free of my shackles and rise above petty issues?

 Somehow a butterfly always brings to mind, happy memories.
 It is a feeling of forever innocence, forever youth, forever sunshine and forever happiness.

 “Happiness is as exclusive as a butterfly, and you must never pursue it.
 If you stay very still, it may come and settle on your hand.
 But only briefly.
 Savour those moments, for they will not come in your way very often.”
-(By Ruskin Bond)

 Write to me at Editor@Dorjeteas